 Kirschenfeld’s method focuses on identifying under-utilized portions of civic land that were passed over for private development and bringing world-class design to the city’s neediest residents.
 The resulting projects combine housing with social services that help residents transcend chronic homelessness.
 By pushing the expectations of what supportive housing can be, Kirschenfeld’s projects elevate the neighborhoods where they are situated.

 Beyond housing, Kirschenfeld has drawn international distinction for the re-purposing of a cargo vessel into the Floating Pool—a temporary pool complex located in the East River in the Bronx, a neighborhood lacking in public pool facilities.
 Historically, temporary pools built on barges moored in the river were common in New York, but the practice died out in the 1930’s.
 The Floating Pool hosted over 50,000 visitors during its eight-week season and won the 2007 international Award of Excellence from the Waterfront Center.
 The Pool was also honored as the runner-up in the prestigious 2007 Cooper-Hewitt Museum People’s Choice Design Award, and has received a 2008 Masterwork Award, among other awards.

-Jonathan joined us for a conversation with Brenda Rosen of Breaking Ground on February 2nd, 2017 where we tackled the right to housing in the neoliberal era.
+Jonathan joined us for a conversation with Brenda Rosen of Breaking Ground where we tackled the right to housing in the neoliberal era.
+Have a listen.